top of page

 CONTINENT: Europe

-Protathlitis is a spinosaurid dinosaur from Spain, and the most basal member of the Baryonychinae yet discovered.
-Like other baryonychines, Protathlitis had curved teeth with fine serrations.
-It was specialized for feeding in aquatic habitats, and could grow to a length of 10-12 meters.
-Its discovery helped to show that the Iberian Peninsula held a diverse assemblage of spinosaurids during the Early Cretaceous, and that they migrated south to Africa to further diversify.
+Protathlitis is the most basal member of the Baryonychinae yet discovered.
+It could grow to a length of 10-12 meters and was specialized for feeding in aquatic habitats.
+The discovery of Protathlitis helped to show that the Iberian Peninsula had a diversity of spinosaurids during the Early Cretaceous, and that they migrated south to Africa to further diversify.

 Protathlitis is a spinosaurid.
 Spinosaurids are a group of large theropod dinosaurs, mainly from the Early Cretaceous.
 They are known for their crocodilian-like skulls with long narrow snouts.
 The tips of their upper and lower jaws fanned out into a spoon-shaped structure, with a notch in the upper jaw that the tip of the lower jaw fit into.
 The nostrils of spinosaurids were further back on the snout than in most other theropods.
 Adaptations such as these suggest that they were at least partially piscivorous, and likely led a semi-aquatic lifestyle.